bodthegod/thebod-app/README.md

   -   Profile Edit Page Mobile Wireframe - [View](/docs/wireframes/thebod-profile-edit-mobile.png)
   -   Profile Password Change Page Mobile Wireframe - [View](/docs/wireframes/thebod-passwordchange-mobile.png)

+## Technologies Used

+### Languages

+- HTML
+- CSS
+- Javascript
+- React 17.0.2

+### Libraries, frameworks and dependencies

+- [Axios](https://axios-http.com/docs/intro) - Axios was used for promise-based HTTP requests.
+Justification: I have used Axios within my front end to send different types of requests to my API to send and retrieve data for the user to view.
+This prevented me from getting Cross-origin resource sharing errors (enabled the browser to have controlled access to the data in my api domain).
+- [JWT](https://jwt.io/) - this is a library that I used to decode JSON Web tokens.
+Justification: I used JWT to prevent unauthenticated user from making extra network requests to refresh their access token.
+This allowed me to set and remove authentication tokens to allow the site to know the login status of a user (if logged out, no authentication token is set within cookies).
+- [React 17](https://17.reactjs.org/) - JavaScript library for building user interfaces.
+Justification: This allowed for multiple encapsulated components to be used that manage their own state.
+React is extremely useful for this reason, and it also updates the data when data changes.
+- [React-Bootstrap 1.6.3](https://react-bootstrap-v4.netlify.app/) - React bootstrap was used to import many different components on my website that are mobile responsive, and have preset classes and styles.
+Justification: This allowed for a faster building process of the features within my website, as I could have a functional based thought process behind the features, worrying less about html styling.
+- [React Router](https://v5.reactrouter.com/web/guides/quick-start) - This was used for dynamic routing.
+Justification: This was extremely useful as it allowed me to set what content the user views based upon the URL they are visiting.
+This allowed me to build all pages of my site, and the functional route paths.
+- [React Infinite Scroll](https://www.npmjs.com/package/react-infinite-scroll-component) - React Infinite Scroll was a very important feature of my website as the aim was to keep the user engaged.
+Justification: I used this component to load all content (posts & comments) automatically as the user scrolls towards the bottom of the page, which meant that the content was never taken away from the user.
+- [Popper](https://popper.js.org/) - this is a 3rd party library used by React-Bootstrap.
+Justification: Popper was simply used to position the dropdown menu elements to fixed on screen.

 ### CSS

 I used the W3C Jigsaw CSS Validation Service to validate the CSS of my website.
 All of my CSS modules that were imported within my js files were validated.